Make this ombre rag wreath with your leftover fabric scraps. The perfect craft for doing while watching TV. DIY decor has never been so easy!

 Guys.
 I have a lot of fabric scraps.
 Like, A LOT of fabric scraps.
 And in an effort to save some money by crafting using stuff in my own stash, I thought I’d make an ombre rag wreath.

-This is another project that’s going on the gallery wall in the nursery, so of course it incorporates my favorite colors — blues and teals.
+This is another project that’s going on the gallery wall in the adventure nursery, so of course it incorporates my favorite colors — blues and teals.
 I think it helps bridge the gap between the more blue and more teal elements in the room.

 Rag Wreath Supplies